Azure/azure-rest-api-specs/specification/authorization/resource-manager/readme.md

     reason: Preview versions still in use
   - suppress: RequiredSystemDataInNewApiVersions
     reason: Existing APIs don't have this attribute.
 Suppressing so that we don't have to make changes to existing APIs
+  - suppress: RequiredReadOnlySystemData
+    reason: Existing APIs don't have this attribute.
+Suppressing so that we don't have to make changes to existing APIs
   - suppress: XmsPathsMustOverloadPaths
     from: authorization-RoleDefinitionsCalls.json
     reason: x-ms-paths extension was previously required.
 Suppressing so that we don't have to make changes to existing APIs.